NamrataMathur/RHTest/_site/index.md

 </VirtualHost>
 ```

 After you have completed editing the file, save and close the file.
-Complete this process for each of the files that references your domain name (or IP address if you have not configured a domain for your server).
+Complete this process for each of the files that reference your domain name (or IP address if you have not configured a domain for your server).

 After completion, check the syntax of your Apache files to make sure there were no detectable typos in your configuration, using the following command:
 `$ sudo apache2ctl configtest`

-Restart Apache service to activate the new changes, using the following command:
+Restart the Apache service to activate the new changes, using the following command:
 `sudo systemctl reload apache2`

 Apache should now know how to serve your ownCloud files.

-#### Step 3: Create the MySQL database
+### Step 3: Create the MySQL database

-1. Login to the MySQL shell, typing the following command:
+1. Log in to the MySQL shell and type the following command:
    `$ sudo mysql`
 2. To create a MySQL database, from within the MySQL shell, type the following command:
    `CREATE DATABASE owncloud CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;`
-3. To create a MySQL user account and grant access to the database, type the following command:
+3. To create a MySQL user account, and grant access to the database, type the following command:
    `GRANT ALL ON owncloud.* TO 'owncloudsuser'@'localhost' IDENTIFIED BY 'change-with-strong-password';`
-4. Perform the flush privileges operation to ensure that the running instance of MySQL knows about the recent privilege assignment:
+4. Run the `flush privileges` command to ensure that the running instance of MySQL knows about the recent privilege assignment:
    `FLUSH PRIVILEGES;`
 5. Exit the MySQL console:
    `Exit`

-Now that you have installed ownCloud, set up the database and configured all the necessary services, you can configure your ownCloud by opening a web browser and typing `https://server_domain_or_IP/owncloud`, where IP is the IP address of your ownCloud instance.
+Now that you have installed ownCloud, set up the database, and configured all the necessary services, you can configure your ownCloud by opening a web browser and typing `https://server_domain_or_IP/owncloud`, where IP is the IP address of your ownCloud instance.

 ## Configuring ownCloud

 To access the ownCloud web interface, open a web browser and type `https://server_domain_or_IP/owncloud`, where IP is the IP address of your ownCloud instance.

 You should see the ownCloud web configuration page in your browser:

 ![ownCloud Login Page](media/ownCloudLoginPage.png)

 Create an admin account by typing a username and password and then click the **Storage & Database** link.
 Leave the **Data Folder** setting unchanged and click the **MySQL/MariaDB** option, and enter the database information that you have configured previously.

 ![Creating an admin account](media/ownCloudLoginConfig.png)